Enforcing Child Custody & Support Orders

 If your former spouse or the other parent of your child is violating your divorce or child custody order, you have the right to file a motion of contempt.
 This is an official request to the court to require an individual to perform the stipulations of the court order.
 The court may also penalize the person for non-compliance.

-To discuss your concerns in a free and confidential consultation, please call us in Cincinnati at 513-548-5920 or complete our contact form.
+To schedule a consultation, please call us in Cincinnati at 513-548-5920 or complete our contact form.
 We advise and represent clients throughout Hamilton, Warren, Clermont and the surrounding counties.

 Filing For Contempt Of Court In Ohio